ajslater/codex/codex/librarian/README.md

 # librarian

 Background tasks.
-Most tasks are run by librariand.
+Most tasks are run by librariand process. librariand has a handful of threads.